manassadasivuni/digital-garden/_notes/1000 Word Series.md

 title: 1000 Word Series
 ---

+> This is an [[Index]].
+See which notes relate to this topic in the "notes mentioning this note" section

 This is a series where the aim is to write 1000 words.
 This is now discontinued but you can view the archive here:

 - [[0001 - The Beginning]]